-As a food service manufacturer, there are many obstacles you have to contend with.
+As a foodservice manufacturer, there are many obstacles you have to contend with.
 The route to market for manufactures to reach consumers at the food establishment, regardless of segment, is already inherently complex.
 Manufacturers must go through multiple layers of distribution or purchasing organizations.
-These touch points have to be discussed with your sales team or partners before moving forward.
+These touch points have to be discussed with your sales team or partners.
 You’ll also need to be sure that you’re at the top of mind at each decision point.
 Not to mention, the hassle of managing contracts and reconciling payments.

 No one was fully prepared for a deadly virus to sweep the world at an instant, including foodservice manufacturers, distributors, and operators.
 Across the globe, closures of restaurants and bars due to COVID-19 have created a domino effect among related industries such as food production and food and beverage shipping.
 Food retailers are among the most impacted by the coronavirus as supply chains are seeing shortages in the midst of panic buying.

-Strategy& partnered with Exceedra to present a webinar discussing how the COVID-19 pandemic has effected the consumer, trading partners, and revenue management.
-Watch Webinar
+Strategy& partnered with Exceedra to discuss how the COVID-19 pandemic has effected the consumer, trading partners, and revenue management. – Watch Webinar

 With Exceedra Trade Promotion Management, we help bridge the gap between these industry challenges and complexities.
 By analyzing foodservice trends, we find common issues that organizations are faced with and give them access to insights that can help shape trade investment decisions with customers.
 Whether at a local level, segment, or channel level.